bruneo32/zcc/README.md

 Z is a programming language which extends Assembly to a

 ### Examples
-Example of a simple Boot sector in Z:
+Example of a simple BOOT sector in Z
 <pre>
 <span class="zl_nasm_dir">org</span> 0x7c00
 <span class="zl_nasm_dir">bits</span> 16